CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/INF.10 meeting, event and training rooms.txt

 ### 1.1 Introduction

-As a rule, each institution has one or more rooms where meetings, trainings or other events can be held.
+As a rule, each institution has one or more rooms in which meetings, trainings or other events can be held.
 For this purpose, specially equipped rooms are often provided.
 Meeting, event and training rooms are characterized by the fact that they are used by changing people or groups of people and visitors and usually only for a limited period of time.
 IT systems brought along are often operated in conjunction with devices of the institution, such as third-party laptops on permanently installed projectors.
 These different usage scenarios result in a risk situation that is hardly comparable with those of other rooms.

 ### 1.2 Objective

 The aim of the module is to protect the information that is processed in meeting, event and training rooms, as well as the IT equipment that operates in these rooms.
-In addition, the right handling of visitors who use appropriate spaces, treated.
+In addition, the proper handling of visitors who use appropriate rooms, treated.

 ### 1.3 Delimitation